 Graduates with an AAS degree are eligible to take the national board exam and a regional/state clinical board exam.
 Enrollment is limited.
 Prerequisite classes are required.

-Program offers an AAS degree, a Paramedic Technology Certificate, and a Marketable Skills Achievement Award in Emergency Medical Services - Basic.
+Program offers an AAS degree, a Paramedic Technology Certificate, and a Occupational Skills Award (OSA) in Emergency Medical Services - Basic.

 Program offers an AAS degree and a certificate in Fire Science Technology.
 These awards are offered through a partnership with Texas Engineering Extension Service (TEEX).

 Graduates with an AAS degree are eligible to take the state licensing exam.
 Enrollment is limited.
 Prerequisite classes are required.

 Graduates with an AAS degree are eligible to take the national exam to become a Registered Radiologic Technologist (RT) and apply with the state of Texas to be a Certified Medical Radiologic Technologist (CMRT).
 Enrollment is limited.
 Prerequisite classes are required.

 Program offers a one-year certificate, a one-year advanced technical certificate, and two-year Associate of Applied Science degree in Therapeutics Manufacturing.
 Graduates are prepared to enter the field of vaccine manufacturing as a technician.
 Enrollment is limited.
 Prerequisite classes are required.

 Graduates with an AAS degree are eligible to take the national (VTNE) and state regulatory examination to be a Registered Veterinary Technician (RVT).
 Enrollment is limited.
 Prerequisite classes are required.